This post may contain affiliate links.

 Making ahead to freeze (NO part-roasting):

-- Put your vegetables on a tray lined with baking paper and freeze uncovered, making sure they’re not touching for at least 1 hour (this stops them from sticking together).
+• Follow the recipe to the point where you toss the veg in the honey, thyme and oil, and spread out on a lined baking tray.
+Freeze uncovered, making sure they're not touching, for at least 1 hour (this stops them from sticking together).

 Notes